MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/rooms/rooms-prep.md

 > [!CAUTION]
 > Be sure to change the Microsoft Teams Rooms password as soon as possible.

-Microsoft Teams Rooms default password is set to "sfb".
+Microsoft Teams Rooms default password is set to `sfb`.
 The password can be changed in several ways:

 - Recommended: [Configuring LAPS on Teams Rooms on Windows](/microsoftteams/rooms/laps-authentication)
 - Intune: [Set-LocalUser](/powershell/module/microsoft.powershell.localaccounts/set-localuser)